surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

 $Env:<variable-name>
 ```

-For example, to display the value of the `WINDIR` environment variable:
+For example, to display the value of the `windir` environment variable:

 ```powershell
 $Env:windir